 If the room already has quite a few pieces of large furniture, they will probably not want another large one.

-The shape of furniture refers to the personality that they project, although literally it might mean square or round shape.
-I might like boxy furniture with square edges, while you might like your furniture to be circular in shape and preferably with flowery and oval patterns.
+The shape of furniture refers to the personality that they project, although it might mean square or round shape.
+I might like boxy furniture with square edges, while you might like your furniture to be circular and preferably with flowery and oval patterns.

 As a job candidate, you need to assess your shape and judge its fit with the personality that the job demands.
 This self-assessment may also be an opportunity to think about your attire and other nonverbal cues that you transmit during an interview.

-If you are interviewing for a position at a renowned management consulting agency, do you fit into the mould of this position?
+If you are interviewing for a position at a renowned management consulting agency, do you fit into the mold of this position?

-This is a more nuanced assessment than judging your colour and size.
-It is also more impactful during the job interview, because the interviewer will recognise your personality more easily.
+This is a more nuanced assessment than judging your color and size.
+It is also more impactful during the job interview, because the interviewer will recognize your personality more easily.

-Your colour or fit with company culture and your size or the seniority/experience you bring in are going to register later, when he or she has already formed an opinion about you.
+Your color or fit with company culture and your size or the seniority/experience you bring in are going to register later, when he or she has already formed an opinion about you.